EdwinB12/Explainable-Christmas/README.md

 For instance, to run all the steps except the SHAP values, you can use the following command:

-`mlflow run --entry-point segregate_train --no-conda .`
+`mlflow run --entry-point train --no-conda .`

 Metrics and artifacts, such as the model, of each experiment are automatically logged with MLFlow.
 Run the following command to observe the details of each experiment: